obelOrg/gitappchecksaws/README.md

 # gitappchecksaws
-This repository is meant to create a github for testing with aws api and lambda function
+This repository is meant to create a github apps that allowed for every pr create a ramdom meme response on repo previously access granted